Welcome to The Grambler, the most ill-informed blog you are ever likely to see.

 4. How many times have Argentina been runners up at the World Cup?

 5. Argentina last won the World Cup in 1986; who won the ‘Best Player of the Tournament’ award?

 There you have it; five teasers to test you.
 As always, try and answer them before shouting out Hey Googly, Syria or Alexis.
 Please feel free to pass on the link to your pals so that they can enjoy The Grambler’s footy teasers too.

 Remember the serious message...

 As usual (at the risk of repeating myself), I remind you of the main reason for continuing to publish this blog – to raise awareness about bowel cancer.
 If you have any bowel problems, don’t be fobbed off with the line that you are too young for bowel cancer to be a consideration.
-Just point your doctor in the direction of http://www.bowelcanceruk.org.uk/campaigns-policy/latest-campaigns/never-too-young-campaign
+Just point your doctor in the direction of (the already mentioned) Never Too Young | Bowel Cancer UK

 Please, take a few minutes to watch an informative little video from Mersh (a great friend of Stewart’s).

 Click on this link: https://www.youtube.com/watch?v=26HWQXMalX4.
-The amount raised is a little out of date, though.
-Check the Justgiving page link given at the beginning of this blog to see the current figure.
+The amount raised is a little out of date; it is now sitting at...

 That’s all for this week folks, but remember you can read the musings of The Grambler every week (well, most weeks) by going to the blog at www.thegrambler.com where you can also catch up on any previous editions you may have missed.